Nantucket, MA. – August 15, 1958

 New Bedford, Massachusetts – September 15, 1957

-On September 15, 1957, Northeast Airlines Flight 285 took off from Boston’s Logan Airport bound for Hyannis, Nantucket, Martha’s Vineyard, and New Bedford.
+On September 15, 1957, Northeast Airlines Flight 285 took off from Boston’s Logan Airport bound for Hyannis, Nantucket, Martha’s Vineyard, and then on to New Bedford.

 The aircraft was a Douglas DC-3, (registration N34417).

-The flight arrived at Martha’s Vineyard and missed it’s first landing approach due to poor weather conditions, but landed safely on the second approach at 8:07 p.m.
+When the flight arrived at Martha’s Vineyard it missed it’s first landing approach due to poor weather conditions, but landed safely on the second approach at 8:07 p.m.
 It then departed for New Bedford at 8:19 p.m., 50 minutes behind schedule, due to the missed approach and other minor delays.

 The flight headed for New Bedford under instrument flight rules.